swiftlang/swift-evolution/process.md

 ## Evolution review

-The evolution process normally consists of two steps:
+The evolution process normally consists of two key steps:

 1. the creation of a *proposal document* that describes the proposal, which is usually developed and discussed in a [forums thread][forums] called a *pitch*; and

-2. an *open review* of the proposal by the community at large.

-After the open review, the evolution workgroup makes a decision about what to do.
+2. an *open review* of the proposal by the community at large, after which the evolution workgroup decides what to do with it.

-Every substantial design change in an area covered by the evolution process must have a proposal document and undergo open review before it can be accepted.
+A proposal that has gone through these two steps and been accepted by the evolution workgroup is said to have undergone review.
+Every substantial design change in an area covered by the evolution process must undergo review.
+An evolution workgroup may also decide to reject or, for minor proposals, accept a change without it undergoing review; these cases will be described in more detail [at the end of this section](#summary-acceptance-and-rejection).

+The exact details of the review process for a specific evolution area are decided by the appropriate evolution workgroup and documented in the [Evolution Areas](#evolution-areas) section of this document.
+In general, though, it looks like one of two basic processes:

-Most proposals must undergo the *full evolution process*.
-In the full evolution process, the pitch and open review are separate steps.
+Most evolution areas use *full evolution review*.
+In this process, the pitch and open review are separate and explicit steps.
 The proposal is developed in a pitch thread until the author is satisfied with it and the workgroup believes it is ready for review.
-The workgroup then creates a new thread for the open review.
-After the review is complete, the workgroup may make a final decision or ask for revisions to the proposal.
-A single proposal may include multiple rounds of pitch and review.
+The workgroup then creates a new thread for the open review of that specific version of the proposal.
+After the review is complete, the workgroup either decides to accept it, reject it, or ask for revisions.
+If the proposal is revised in a substantially new way that has not been adequately discussed, the revised proposal must then undergo another round of open review.
+This may continue until the workgroup is ready to make a final decision.

-An evolution workgroup may also elect to use the *lightweight evolution process* for certain kinds of proposal.
-The lightweight process combines the pitch and open review steps: the proposal document is developed and discussed in a single thread, and the workgroup makes its decision when it feels that the proposal has solidified and a reasonable time for feedback has passed.
+Some kinds of proposals instead use *lightweight evolution review*, which is significantly less formal.
+In the lightweight process, the pitch and open review steps are combined; there's no specifically-scheduled open review period.
+The proposal author creates a thread to discuss their proposal, and community members just offer their feedback in an open discussion there.
+If the author wants to revise their proposal, they just do so and inform the thread what they changed.
+Evolution workgroup members participate in that discussion normally.
+When the workgroup decides that the discussion has reached a logical conclusion and they're ready to make a final decision, they either accept or reject the proposal.

-The extra structure of the full evolution process gives the community greater awareness of the proposal and a better opportunity to read and provide feedback on it.
-The lightweight evolution process is generally only appropriate for simple proposals with relatively low stakes.
-For example, if compiler diagnostic groups were covered by evolution (they currently are not), proposals to create and reorganize groups would be a reasonable use of the lightweight process.
+The extra structure of full evolution review gives the Swift community much greater awareness of the proposal and a better opportunity to read, consider, and provide feedback on it.
+The core parts of the Swift project use full evolution review for all subtantial proposals.
+Lightweight evolution review is generally only appropriate for proposals with relatively low stakes for most Swift users.
+This might cover something like creating or organizing compiler diagnostic groups, or changes to the public API of a package that's not distributed as part of Swift releases.
+Workgroups should get the approval of their steering group or the Core Team before using lightweight evolution review for proposals.

+Whether an evolution area uses full or lightweight evolution review is documented in the [Evolution Areas](#evolution-areas) section of this document.

+### Summary acceptance and rejection

 Evolution workgroups may decide that certain design changes are sufficiently obvious to accept without a proposal document or open review.
-This is generally only appropriate for small adjustments to recently-accepted proposals where the workgroup feels that there is no reasonable objection to the proposed change.
+This is generally only appropriate for small adjustments to recently-accepted proposals where the workgroup feels that there is no reasonable objection or alternative to the proposed change.
 Examples include:

 - adding a method to a particular type which was overlooked in a proposal that added that method to several similar types;